Welcome to the

 In early 2005, the Kenai River Working Group (KRWG) incorporated the Kenai River Guide Academy® program into their recommendations to DPOR for new State Park Regulations.
 Draft regulations were written and a public hearing was held in Soldotna in January 2006 to listen to comments about this program as well as other changes to Title 11.
 After the public comment period the regulations moved on to Lieutenant Governors Office for signature.
 The proposed regulations were signed by Lt.
 Governor Loren Leman and became effective March 14, 2006.

-To find out when the next course is offered and how to register, click here or on the “Class Dates” button.
+To find out when the next course is offered and how to register, click here or on the “Registration” button.

 Anyone requiring housing during the guide class: